Adrian Pennino: Rocky

-In the first film, Adrian is an Italian-American woman working at the J&M Tropical Fish pet store in Philadelphia, where a small-time boxer, Rocky Balboa, would visit frequently, needing food for his pet turtles.
-Adrian explains about her quiet and shy philosophy towards Rocky, but is later brought into a relationship with Rocky by her brother, Paulie.
+In the first film, Adrian is an Italian-American woman working at the J&M Tropical Fish pet store in Philadelphia, where a small-time boxer, Rocky Balboa, visits frequently to buy food for his pet turtles.
+Adrian is initially put off by Rocky's tough appearance but is later brought into a relationship with Rocky by her brother, Paulie.

-Adrian and Rocky later go to an ice rink on Thanksgiving Day, where Rocky told her about his fighting career and his style.
-She asked him why he wanted to be a boxer, and he said that his father told him that he had no brains, and should develop his body.
+Adrian and Rocky later go on a date to an ice rink on Thanksgiving Day, she asks Rocky why he wanted to be a boxer.
+He says his father told him that he had no brains, and should develop his body.
 Adrian is surprised, as her mother said that she didn't have much of a body and should develop her brain.
-As the two begin dating, she gives Rocky a dog from the shop that he's admired; a bull mastiff named Butkus.
-On Christmas, an inebriated Paulie overhears her conversation with Rocky about Paulie's interferences.
-An enraged and drunken Paulie physically threatens her and Rocky with a sawed-off baseball bat, only for Adrian to stand up for herself.
-Then, he taunts her for not being a virgin, which sends Adrian crying, running towards her room, but Rocky stops the tirade, and later Adrian asks to live with Rocky at his apartment.
-Before Rocky's upcoming match against Apollo Creed, Adrian decides to stay in Rocky's locker room.
-As the rounds go by, she eventually comes out during the 14th.
-As she witnesses Rocky get knocked down by Apollo, she briefly closes her eyes in silence.
-At the end of the match, Rocky calls out for her and Adrian rushes toward the ring, losing her hat along the way.
+As their relationship develops, she gives Rocky a dog from the shop that he admires; a bull mastiff named Butkus.

+On Christmas, an inebriated Paulie physically threatens her and Rocky with a sawed-off baseball bat, only for Adrian to stand up for herself.
+After he taunts her for not being a virgin, which sends Adrian crying, running towards her room, Rocky stops the tirade, and Adrian asks to live with Rocky at his apartment.

+Before Rocky's upcoming fight against Apollo Creed, Adrian decides to stay in Rocky's locker room.
+She eventually comes out during the 14th round as she witnesses Rocky get knocked down by Apollo, but he gets back his feet and fight on.
+At the end of the fight, having gone the full 15 rounds, Rocky calls out for her and Adrian rushes toward the ring, losing her hat along the way.
 As Paulie is denied entrance into the ring by security, she manages to slip inside the ring when he pulls up the ropes.
-While Creed is announced the winner, she appears to Rocky, to which he asks where her hat was, only for her to express her love for him.
+While Creed is announced the winner via split-decision, Rocky and Adrian embrace and confess their love for each other.